 The Company is listed on the Australian Securities Exchange and has been allocated the code "ZLD".
 The "Home Exchange" is Perth.
+Securities are also listed on the US OTCQB market under the code "ZLDAF".

 Other information

 Zelda Therapeutics Limited, is incorporated and domiciled in Australia, and is a publicly listed company limited by shares.